 Movies like these do create waves of impact, but that doesn’t necessarily mean that they are all set to worsen our society’s current status.
-The fact that Kabir Singh and Arjun Reddy were scrutinized for its portrayal of misogyny is proof enough that we as viewers are capable of filtering what’s good and what’s bad from the message of a movie.
+The fact that Kabir Singh and Arjun Reddy were scrutinized for their portrayal of misogyny is proof enough that we as viewers are capable of filtering what’s good and what’s bad from the message of a movie.

-Today, we are debating over what kind of portrayal of villainy is appropriate, when in fact all such portrayals in fact reap some benefit in the form of active, healthy conversations about values and morality.
+Today, we are debating over what kind of portrayal of villainy is appropriate, when in fact all such portrayals reap some benefit in the form of active, healthy conversations about values and morality.

 Also Read: How Cyberbullying+Backlash From Fans Can Force A Production Studio To Reshoot Its Favourite Character In A 90 Million Dollar Movie

 “A villain is just a victim whose story hasn’t been told”